sleuth-io/sleuth-gitbook-docs/sleuth-skills/manage/README.md

 ## Change Requests

+When a non-admin member edits a published asset, the edit flows through a **Change Request** — a PR-style review that a team admin (or org admin) must approve before the new version is merged.
+Installation requests follow the same pattern.
+See [RBAC](rbac.md) for the full approval flow and who can approve what.

-Asset edits can flow through a Change Request — a PR-style review flow visible under **Change Requests** in the left nav.
-This is useful for assets that affect the whole org (coding rules, global hooks) where you want a second pair of eyes before publication.
+Change Requests are visible under **Change Requests** in the left nav.

 ## Evals and quality